Dark Light

 Financial report

-For any project subsidized by the RRSV, a financial report must be submitted to the FRQS at the end of the financial year (March 31) following the year of the award as well as at the end of the grant.
+For any project subsidized by the VSRN, a financial report must be submitted to the FRQS at the end of the financial year (March 31) following the year of the award as well as at the end of the grant.

 The goal of the common infrastructure program is to offer Network researchers resources and work tools that are accessible to all and that they would not have been able to afford otherwise, in order to promote vision research in Quebec.

-The common infrastructures supported by the RRSV have become essential to the operation of several RRSV laboratories.
+The common infrastructures supported by the VSRN have become essential to the operation of several VSRN laboratories.
 Their impact is undeniable in terms of scientific articles in peer-reviewed journals, abstracts of presentations at provincial, national and international conferences and grants.
 The results of research based on the use of these banks have also made it possible on several occasions to strategically influence the transfer of knowledge and the implementation of new practices.
 The Visual Impairment & Rehabilitation Database has notably helped to influence the policy for distributing low vision care in Quebec.
 The Common Infrastructure Program is considered to be the most useful and efficient of the RRSV programs and most resources are being mobilized to ensure that it continues to be so.

 In the case of a clinical, genetic or tissue database or register, endorsement by the Ethics Committee of the institution responsible for the bank or register is a mandatory and essential prerequisite for any access and/or use of the data in this bank or register.